openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/pages.rst

 To delete a page that you previously added, click the trash can icon in the row for the page.
 You are prompted to confirm the deletion.

+.. note:: You cannot delete the system-supplied Courseware, Course Info, Discussion, or Progress pages.
+You can hide the course Wiki page.

 .. _Code for Dynamic HTML Schedule:

 ********************************